 Storage instructions

 To store: Ensure that the jam is properly sealed in clean, airtight jars while still warm.
-Allow the jars to cool to room temperature before transferring them to the refrigerator for storage.
+Allow the jars to cool to room temperature before transferring them to the fridge for storage.
 The jam can be kept in the refrigerator for several weeks to a few months.

 Recommended tools